h4rvey-g/ob-Notes/USMLE/Respiratory/Sarcoidosis.md

 ---
 # Pathophysiology
 Sarcoidosis is a systemic disorder characterized by widespread, immune-mediated formation of <mark style="background: #FFF3A34A;">noncaseating granulomas</mark>.
 - A nodular collection of macrophages that forms as a result of inflammation without central necrosis.
-Associated with sarcoidosis, berylliosis, and Crohn disease.
+Associated with sarcoidosis, berylliosis, and [[Crohn disease]].

 >[!tip]
 >Compared with TB, which has caseating granulomas.